Last updated on May 2nd, 2019

-Since custody and child support orders come from a state court, many Virginia residents believe they cannot move out of that court’s jurisdiction without violating the order.
+Since custody and child support orders come from state courts, many Virginia residents believe they cannot move out of that court’s jurisdiction without violating the order.

 This law is called the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).